Nikita Johnson: 2023

 On August 21, 2023, Johnson announced that he would make his USF Pro 2000 Championship debut at the Circuit of the Americas driving for Velocity Racing Development.
 He would compete in rounds 14-18.

-In race 1 at COTA, he would finish on the podium behind fellow USF Pro 2000 debutant Mac Clark and race winner Kiko Porto.
+In race 1 at COTA, Johnson would finish on the podium behind fellow USF Pro 2000 debutant Mac Clark and race winner Kiko Porto.
 In race 2, Johnson started third behind Clark and Porto.
 He managed to get past Clark in the opening laps and closed the gap to Porto.
 On lap seven, Johnson battled with Porto for the lead and Johnson emerged victorious.
 He extended his gap to Porto to over seventeen seconds by races end to win the race.
 Johnson not only became the youngest race winner in the history of the USF Pro 2000 Championship at the age of fiteen, but he also became the first driver to win on all three levels of the USF Pro Championships ladder.

 At the final round of the season at Portland International Raceway, Johnson qualified seven tenths of a second off pole position.
 In the final race of the season, Johnson lined up second alongside Michael d'Orlando.
 Johnson would take the lead of the race going into the first corner.
 The race was hectic with multiple safety cars and on-track incidents.
 After the final restart on lap 23, the race would remain green for the final seven laps, and Johnson would go on to win his second race in only five starts.